Federation Assurance Standard

 Objective 6 – Presentations are consistent and recognised

-For Relying Parties to trust the integrity of a presentation from a Credential they need to know it has been created, issued and presented in a consistent and recognised way.
+For Relying Parties to trust the integrity of a Credential they need to know it has been established and presented in a consistent and recognised way.

-This includes the need to know the Credential and the Credential Provider are genuine and the levels of assurance it provides.
+This includes knowing the Credential and the Credential Provider are genuine and the levels of assurance it provides.

-- Issuance: A timestamp indicating when the Credential was created (updated).
+- Issuance: A timestamp indicating when the Credential was established (updated).

 - Expiration: A timestamp indicating when the Credential is expected to expire.